apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 * Disk
 * Raw device

-After creating all the `Span` instances they are grouped by device id to internal linked lists attached to the :cpp:member:`Store::disk` array [#]_.
+After creating all the :cpp:class:`Span` instances they are grouped by device id to internal linked lists attached to the :cpp:member:`Store::disk` array [#]_.
 Spans that refer to the same directory, disk, or raw device are coalesced in to a single span.
 Spans that refer to the same file with overlapping offsets are also coalesced [#]_.
 This is all done in :c:func:`ink_cache_init()` called during startup.